quiclane/boringssl-spm/README.md

 ## 🔄 Automatic Updates

-This package is designed to update **every 14 days automatically**.
+This package is designed to update **every 3 days automatically, and keeps freshest build and one fallback build in case something breaks**.
 If there’s a new release of **BoringSSL** on GitHub, the workflow will automatically update your local version.
 If no update is necessary (i.e., if you already have the latest release), the process will do nothing. ✅

 To ensure this process works smoothly, the repository is configured to check for updates, pull the latest code, and build the required dependencies. 🔄